AksaiJ/git-recipe/README.md

 lets try to make a basic website which will list some useful websites by categories

+most times you dont do what you want to do, instead you do as per demand of client so that's why I'm changing topic of my this project to actually recipies.

+so lets make a recipe website for some snacks
+1. bhel
+2. panipuri
+3. dhokla
+4. cachori
+5. tea

 im thiking of categories like